atroxaper/p6-LogP6/README.md

 # NAME

-LogP6 - full customisable and fast logging library inspired by idea of separate a logging and its configuration.
-You can use it not only in apps but even in your own libraries.
+`LogP6` is a fully customizable and fast logging library inspired by the idea of separating logging and its configuration.
+You can use it not only in apps but even in your libraries.

 # TABLE OF CONTENTS